Farmer of the Month: Abby Schilling of Mick Klüg Farms

 From Farmer to Social Worker, to Farmer Again

-Abby grew up on the farm in Saint Joseph, Michigan, and she used to be a Klüg (pronounced kl-OO-g) herself.
+Abby grew up on the farm in St. Joseph, Michigan, and she used to be a Klüg (pronounced kl-OO-g) herself.
 She spent her childhood selling peaches, blueberries, and zucchini at Chicago farmers’ markets.
 Then, she left farming behind for a career in social work—at least for a little while.
 In 2017, the Klügs decided to pass the farm to the next generation, and Abby headed home.

 “Farming, I have found, has a lot of social work involved,” she told The FruitGuys this spring. “… It’s really about the relationships you form throughout the agriculture community.”